hpc-carpentry/hpc-carpentry.github.io/pages/core-team-projects.md

 <summary>
 <strong>January - March (Q1) 2019</strong>
 </summary>
+Elizabeth Williams · Tracy Teal

 In Q1 2019, the Membership Team worked on [creating and deploying a membership survey](https://docs.google.com/document/d/1sbuHbQi9wrnJSY8Nur4sAT6d9GL_MK1Z2_yNf4EjSK0/edit).
 </details>

 </details>

 ## Workshop Administration Team
-<br/>Maneesha Sane · SherAaron Hurt · Talisha Sutton-Kennedy
+<br/>Angelique van Rensburg · Maneesha Sane · SherAaron Hurt · Talisha Sutton-Kennedy

 Led by SherAaron Hurt, the Workshop Team develops and implements workflows to keep our workshops running smoothly.
 This team also supports the work of regional workshop administrators.
-The members of the Workshop Team are Talisha Sutton-Kennedy and Kari L. Jordan.
+Angelique van Rensburg, Maneesha Sane and Talisha Sutton-Kennedy are members of the Workshop Administration Team.
 Some of the projects the Workshop Team has embarked on since January 2019 include: working with the workshop administrators, they will be developing a workshop workflow automation priority list.
 You can find more details about their quarterly projects work below.

 <details>
 <summary>